AMVETS

 American Veterans (AMVETS) is a non-partisan, volunteer-led organization formed by World War II veterans of the United States military.
 It advocates for its members as well as for causes that its members deem helpful to the nation at large.
 The group holds a Federal charter under Title 36 of the United States Code.
 It is a 501(c)19 organization.

 History

+In December 1944 twelve small groups of World War II veterans met in Kansas City and formed AMVETS.
+A year later there were 20,000 memberships and 200 Amvets posts.

+Originally only World War II veterans were eligible to join, and the organization's stated goals were: